 Some Thoughts on World Prematurity Day

 November 17 marks World Prematurity Day.
 One might wonder why awareness needs to be raised about premature births.
-Well, I can tell you you firsthand that it is a really good thing when more people are aware of the risks and complications, not to mention the emotional toll, of having a baby born too early.
+Well, I can tell you firsthand that it is a really good thing when more people are aware of the risks and complications, not to mention the emotional toll, of having a baby born too early.

 Having a baby born prematurely is not something most expectant parents think about until it happens to them.
 Most moms-to-be who first learn they are pregnant automatically think they have seven or eight months to prepare for one of the biggest days of their life.